Battle of Athens (1946): Legacy

-Joseph C. Goulden, in his history of immediate post-war America, The Best Years 1945–1950, discussed the Battle of Athens, how it sparked political ex-GI movements in three other Tennessee counties, as well as other boss-ruled Southern states, led to a convention with representatives from several Southern states, and how it raised fears that veterans would resort to further violence.
-The Battle of Athens came in the mid-1940s, when there was much concern that returning GIs would be dangerously violent.
+Joseph C. Goulden in The Best Years 1945–1950 discussed the Battle of Athens, how it sparked ex-GI political movements in three other Tennessee counties, as well as other boss-ruled Southern states, led to a convention with representatives from several Southern states, and how it raised fears that veterans would resort to further violence.
+The battle came when there was concern that returning GIs would be dangerously violent.
 Those concerns were addressed in an opinion piece by Warden Lawes, the author of Twenty Thousand Years at Sing Sing, in a New York Times opinion piece.

-In a newspaper column, Eleanor Roosevelt had expressed a somewhat popular opinion that GIs should be checked for violent tendencies before they were demobilized.
-Bill White, the leader of Athens' "fighting band", came to see her point.
+Eleanor Roosevelt expressed a somewhat popular opinion that GIs should be checked for violent tendencies before they were demobilized; White came to see her point.
 One of the reasons the GI League collapsed was the continuing GI-related violence in McMinn County.

-The Battle of Athens initially received criticism in the press.
-Coverage however quickly faded, and after Alan J. Gould, an executive with the Associated Press, told the Conference of State Directors of the Veterans Administration that the AP would try to suppress the use of the word "veteran" in conjunction with crime stories, the story of GI violence began to disappear.
+The conflict initially received criticism in the press.
+Coverage, however, quickly faded, and after Alan J. Gould, an executive with the Associated Press, told the Conference of State Directors of the Veterans Administration that the AP would try to suppress the use of the word "veteran" in conjunction with crime stories, the story of GI violence began to disappear.